Article

 Financial incentives

-As Wavestone points out in its CERT 2023 report, "the main motivation for attacks remains financial gain", with ransomware/freeware dominating.
-While ransomware distribution is one of the best-known activities used by cybercriminals to generate financial gain, other techniques are also used: theft and resale of personal or banking data, fraud, various scams, cryptomining activities, etc. ANSSI also points out that revenues generated by cryptomining activities can be reinvested by malicious actors to improve their capabilities.
+While the distribution of ransomware is one of the best-known activities used by cybercriminals to generate financial gain, other techniques are also used: theft and resale of personal or banking data, fraud, various scams, cryptomining activities, etc. ANSSI also points out that revenues generated by cryptomining activities can be reinvested by malicious actors to improve their capabilities.

 Spying